Original air date: 3/1/2002 (produced in 2001)

 - Hypocrite: Mr. Krabs tried blaming the Health Inspector's "death" upon SpongeBob.
 But he's the one who tried tainting the final Krabby Patty for the Inspector to eat, and this is what he told SpongeBob:Mr. Krabs: Join me boy, or you're fired!

 - I Didn't Mean to Kill Him: Played with.
 When they suspect the health inspector is actually a con artist pretending to be one, they decide to teach him a lesson by giving him an absolutely disgusting Krabby Patty.
-They think they fatally poisoned him by mistake, but in reality, he'd merely passed out.
+They think they fatally poisoned him by mistake, but in reality, he'd merely lost consciousness by hitting his head on a table when he slipped while choking on a fly.

 - Idiot Ball: SpongeBob for almost mentioning the body while talking to Krabs while they were in the police car and failing to comprehend what Mr. Krabs meant by "shovel".